DevExpress/devextreme-documentation/api-reference/10 UI Components/dxContextMenu/1 Configuration/visible.md

 A Boolean value specifying whether or not the UI component is visible.

 ---
-Use this option to display/hide a context menu in code.
+Use this property to display/hide a context menu in code.